basho/riak_core/docs/ring-resizing.md

 ### Transfer Scheduling

-To safely transition the cluster between different sized rings, partitions must transfer there data not only to new owners of the same partitions but to different partitions.
+To safely transition the cluster between different sized rings, partitions must transfer their data not only to new owners of the same partitions, but to different partitions.
 This is because when the size of the ring changes so does every preflist.
-The figure below illustrates this for a couple bucket/key pairs.
+The figure below illustrates this for a couple of bucket/key pairs.

 ![preflist](http://data.riakcs.net:8080/jrw-public/dynamic-ring/expand-preflist.png)